-The Company has introduced performance-based remuneration (linked to corporate and personal performance) into its
+The Company has introduced performance-based remuneration (linked to corporate and personal performance) into its corporate officer remuneration system.
+Please refer to Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods below.

 In order to realize a director remuneration system functioning as an appropriate incentive for improving linkage between director remuneration and business performance and achieving sustainable growth for the purpose of strengthening governance and increasing medium term corporate value of the Group, the Company has introduced a restricted stock remuneration plan for Directors (excluding Outside Directors).
 The plan involves granting treasury stock or new stock (allotment of restricted stock) by replacing a portion of the Company's performance-based monetary remuneration with monetary remuneration receivables provided by means of contribution in kind.